MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     The suggested PRD file should be sufficient for this exercise.
 However, if you see any gaps or discrepancies, or if you want to add more information, you can edit the file directly in Visual Studio Code.
 You can also ask GitHub Copilot to help you refine the PRD by generating additional information or implementing clarifications.

+1. Open Visual Studio Code's EXPLORER view.

 1. In the Chat view, enter the following prompt:

     ```markdown
-    Can you create or propose low-fidelity wireframe diagrams (or text-based layouts) that show the user interface for my prototype app?
+    Can you create low-fidelity wireframe diagrams (or text-based layouts) that represent the web pages and navigation bar (expanded and collapsed) for my prototype app?
 Use the PRD that I've provided as a reference.
     ```

     GitHub Copilot Agent should generate low-fidelity text-based layouts that represent the user interface for your prototype app.
-These "wireframe diagrams" should help you visualize the user interface and how users will interact with the app.
+These "wireframe diagrams" should help define the user interface and how users will interact with the app.

     For example, the response may look similar to the following: